AquaMorph/cacolglazier.com/content/apps.md

 +++

 # FRC Manager
-FRC Manager provides live competition data from the Blue Alliance based around your team for the FIRST® Robotics Competition (FRC®).
+FRC Manager provides live competition data from the Blue Alliance based around your team for the FIRST Robotics Competition (FRC).
 Provides competition schedule as well as a team specific schedule.

 Features: